Multi-GPU Quantum Circuit Simulation and the Impact of Network Performance: Methods

 \subsection{Benchmarks}

 In this work, we use the quantum phase estimation (QPE) \citep{shukla2025practicalquantumphaseestimation} benchmark as it represents a fundamental algorithmic component in quantum computing applications and is amenable to weak-scaling studies due to the simple scaling behavior of gate count with the number of qubits.
 For a more sophisticated benchmark, we also evaluate strong scaling using a 33-qubit Transverse-field Ising model \citep{TFIM} Hamiltonian from HamLib \citep{Sawaya2024hamliblibraryof} with 2D periodic boundary conditions on a $3\times22$ triagonal lattice.
+As a final benchmark, we simulate random circuit samples (RCS) to better cover the general case by including irregular circuits with random connectivity.

 \paragraph{Quantum Phase Estimation (QPE)} QPE is a foundational algorithmic primitive used in quantum simulation, amplitude estimation, and eigenvalue problems.
 Given a unitary operator $U$ and one of its eigenstates $\lvert \psi \rangle$, the objective is to estimate the eigenphase $\phi$ such that